iistarion/ash-stats/README.md

 ## Contributing

-Feel free to fork the repository and submit pull requests for improvements or additional features.
+Feel free to fork this repository and submit pull requests to enhance its functionality or add new features.
+By contributing, you agree that your contributions will be licensed under the same [GNU General Public License v3.0](LICENSE) as this project.
+Please note that simplicity is a key priority for this project though!

 ## Author